warrenshea/warrenshea.github.io/notes/book.qbq-the-question-behind-the-question.md

 ### Chapter 34: A great list of lousy questions

 ### Chapter 35: The spirit of the QBQ
-* The letter of the QBQ would be the guidelines:
+The letter of the QBQ would be the guidelines,

-* all QBQs
+All QBQs:

 1. Begin with "what" or "how" (not "why", "when", or "who").
 2. Contain an "I", not "we" or "you"